 Can You Make a ‘Pay for Removal’ Deal?

-There are some misconceptions out there when it comes to getting negative items on credit reports removed.
-Consumers often ask for removal of the item in exchange for payment.
+There are some misconceptions out there about getting negative items on credit reports removed.
+Consumers often ask for the removal of the item in exchange for payment.

 Usually, this doesn’t work because the collection companies have contracts with the credit bureaus that prohibits this activity.
 If you think about it, it makes sense.
-If everyone was able to get the negative items removed, then credit reports wouldn’t reflect an accurate credit history.
+If everyone could just pay to get negative items removed, then credit reports wouldn’t reflect accurate credit histories.

-But there is an exception you should know about: If the bill ended up in collections due to a legitimate dispute, then you might be able to get it removed if you pay the bill.
+But there is an exception you should know about: If the bill ended up in collections due to a legitimate dispute, then you might be able to get it removed from your credit report if you pay the bill.

 Can a Credit Repair Company Fix My Score?

 There are companies that say they can “clean up” your report — for a fee, of course.
-You now know how to approach this legally on your own, and for free.
-But folks are drawn to these credit repair companies by the promise of having collection accounts removed.
+You now know how to approach this legally on your own and for free.
+But folks are drawn to these credit repair companies by the promise of getting information collection accounts removed from their reports.

 First of all, if anyone guarantees they can get the item removed, run for the hills.
 I’m serious.
 There are many scammers in this field.

-Credit repair is not a business that can claim success on every case.
-Their approach is often to throw spaghetti against a wall and see what sticks.
+Credit repair is not a business that can claim success in every case.
+The approach is often to throw spaghetti against a wall and see what sticks.
 Sometimes they succeed, sometimes they don’t.

-But really, if you owe the money and the details are accurate, the honorable thing to do is to pay the bill.
-And as already noted, you can ask that your account show that it was paid in full.
+But really, if you owe them money and the details are accurate, the honorable thing to do is to pay the bill.
+And as already noted, you can ask that the lender show that your account was paid in full.